-- 1. Encourage business development that supports a full range of services for residents and is tailored to Byron's small-town character. - 2.
+- 1. Encourage commercial development that supports a full range of services for residents and is tailored to Byron's small-town character, ideally celebrating the historic and agricultural roots of the community. - 2.
 Encourage creative, compatible residential and commercial development on vacant parcels within Byron's existing footprint. - 3.
-Attract small businesses and facilitate community events downtown. - 4.
-Maintain and enforce regulations to curb illegal dumping and littering. - 5.
+Support efforts to organize community events downtown. - 4.
+Maintain effective code enforcement and implement strategies to curb illegal dumping and littering. - 5.
 Encourage reuse of the previously developed portion of the Byron Hot Springs property in a way that is compatible with operations at Byron Airport, rehabilitates historic buildings, attracts regional tourists, and is not growth inducing. - 6.
-Support agriculture, including animal keeping and raising, as an important part of Byron's character. - 7.
-Encourage CCTA to prioritize the completion of the Vasco Road Byron Highway Connector Road project. - 8.
-Address traffic conflicts and safety concerns around U-Pick areas, including along Marsh Creek Road, Vasco Road, and Walnut Boulevard, with consideration to agricultural equipment on roads. - Ensure that development projects do not conflict with potential alignments for the Vasco Road Byron Highway Connector Road/State Route 239 project, as shown in Figure TR-3, Roadway Classifications, in the Transportation Element. - 10.
-Support community efforts to establish a community services district to provide basic services to Byron.
+Support agriculture, including animal keeping and raising, as an important part of Byron's history and character. - 7.
+Encourage CCTA to prioritize the completion of the Vasco Road-Byron Highway Connector. - Address traffic conflicts and safety concerns around U-Pick areas, including along Marsh Creek Road, Vasco Road, and Walnut Boulevard, with consideration given to agricultural equipment on roads. - 9.
+Ensure that new development does not conflict with potential alignments for the Vasco Road-Byron Highway Connector and State Route 239 projects, as shown in Figure TR-4, Roadway Classifications, in the Transportation Element.
+Work with project applicants avoid placing permanent buildings and structures within the potential alignments. - 10.
+Support community-led efforts to establish a community services district to provide basic services to Byron.